Diabetes education and management in Denver

 Can I reverse my Type 2 diabetes?

-Type 2 diabetes can be reversed or in remission, if a person increases their physical activity, carefully monitors what they eat and loses weight (if not already at normal weight).
+Type 2 diabetes can be reversed or go into in remission if a person increases their physical activity, carefully monitors what they eat and loses weight (if not already at normal weight).
 Reversal or remission of Type 2 diabetes is defined as having normal blood sugars without taking any diabetes medications.
 It can be difficult to achieve this without some assistance.
 It is also important to note that Type 2 diabetes is progressive.
 This means that even if you are doing everything right, Type 2 diabetes could return as you age.

 How many carbohydrates can I eat a day with Type 2 diabetes?